 • Improved decision making

-Wearable electronics also help in decision making as they help to produce facts and figures as regards health and other aspects of life.
+also help in decision-making as they help produce facts and figures regarding health and other aspects of life.

 Electronic records raise potential privacy concerns, which may lead to unauthorized access to the stored information.

 • App reliability

 Reliability may be a source of concern as there is still more improvement to be done when it comes to wearable electronic devices.

 • Battery life

 As discussed above, this is one of the most crucial challenges with wearable technologies.
 Most wearable electronics work with smartphones and need to be continuously charged to stay alive.

 Getting to upgrade or put some functions into the wearable electronics could be a tasking process and require professional attention.